white revolution in india

 1. Addressing Low Productivity

-Initially, low productivity of dairy cattle was a significant challenge.
+Initially, the low productivity of dairy cattle was a significant challenge.
 The introduction of cross-breeding programs and improved veterinary care helped enhance the genetic quality and health of cattle, leading to higher milk yields.

 2. Infrastructure Development